 OMB Circular A-123, Appendix D, Management of Financial Management Systems - Risk and Compliance (OMB Circular A-123), requires that the United States Government Standard General Ledger be applied at the transaction level.
-For its OASDI and SSI programs, SSA tracks individual debtor overpayment transactions and accounts receivable balances in subsidiary ledger systems and adjusts the general ledger according to the balances reported from the subsidiary ledgers.
-As in prior years, our current-year testing revealed the detail-level beneficiary information in the SSI accounts receivable subsidiary ledger did not agree with the summary-level reports from the SSI subsidiary ledger.
+For its Old-Age and Survivors and Disability Insurance (OASDI) and Supplemental Security Income (SSI) programs, SSA tracks individual debtor overpayment transactions and accounts receivable balances in subsidiary ledger systems and adjusts the general ledger according to the balances reported from the subsidiary ledgers.

-SSA relies on these summary-level reports to update the general ledger; therefore, the SSI accounts receivable program balances reported in the general ledger and subsequently the financial statements, differ from the supporting detail-level beneficiary data in the SSI subsidiary ledger system.
+In the prior year's audit, Ernst & Young identified differences between the detailed records in MOURS to summary MOURS files used by SSA to adjust the general ledger.
+SSA relies on these summary-level reports to update the general ledger; therefore, the SSI accounts receivable program balances reported in the general ledger and subsequently the Financial Statements, differ from the supporting detail-level beneficiary data in the SSI subsidiary ledger system.